nicocardiel/teareduce-cookbook/docs/cleanest/cleanest.md

 At this point, the user can choose to automatically clean all detected cosmic rays by selecting the `Replace detected CRs` button, or perform an individual analysis of each cosmic ray.
-For the latter option, you can sequentially go through all detected cosmic rays by clicking the `Examine detected CRs` button, or you can click on the image, and **tea-cleanest** will show the location of the cosmic ray closest to the cursor position (if there is no cosmic ray near the cursor, the program will show what is happening around the brightest
+For the latter option, you can sequentially go through all detected cosmic rays by clicking the `Review detected CRs` button, or you can click on the image, and **tea-cleanest** will show the location of the cosmic ray closest to the cursor position (if there is no cosmic ray near the cursor, the program will show what is happening around the brightest